vsbatth6/vbatth.github.io/README.md

 # Data Engineer

 ## Education
-- B.S., Computer Science - Big Data Concentration | New York Institute of Technology (_May 2018_)
+- B.S.
+Computer Science | New York Institute of Technology (_May 2018_)
-- A.S., Computer Science | New York Institute of Technology (_May 2015_)
+- A.S.
+Computer Science | New York Institute of Technology (_May 2015_)

 ## Work Experience
 **Data Engineer II @ USAA (_April 2021 - Present_)**
-- Risk Decision Engine project created $466M worth of value by strategically re-platforming all operational credit risk decisioning at USAA to a centralized platform
+- Risk Decision Engine project created **$466M worth of value** by strategically re-platforming all operational credit risk decisioning at USAA to a centralized platform
 - Leading a distributed team of 7 developers in nationwide collaboration with 10+ teams and 300+ individuals ranging from business executives, program managers, product owners, information governance, business strategy teams, as well as internal and external vendor IT teams
 - Identified discrepancies in **Data Quality & Compliance** and overhauled existing checks to exceed compliancy standards
 - Multi-year experience building business-critical pipelines in strategies such as Credit Card, Deposits, Underwriting, Consumer Lending, Income, Military Rank, Customer, Bureau, and Sensitive PII/PCI/PHI data